microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

         }
     }
     ```
-- Outgoing webhooks - Outgoing webhooks allow developers to build a low cost solution which is in some respects similar to bots.
+- Outgoing webhooks - Outgoing webhooks allow developers to build a low cost solution, which is in some respects similar to bots.
 You can read more about outgoing webhooks [here](/microsoftteams/platform/webhooks-and-connectors/how-to/add-outgoing-webhook)

     Following example shows the `from` element for a message sent by bot